Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

-To keep things on the safe side, I recommend:
+To keep things on the safe side:

 - Use downloads only for personal offline viewing.